How to Become a Wound Care Nurse

 BSN Degree

-Students generally complete a BSN program in four years.
-Students with a BSN in a non-nursing program may complete an accelerated BSN in as little as 18 months.
+• Time to Complete: Students generally complete a BSN program in four years.
+Students with a BSN in a non-nursing program may complete an accelerated BSN in as little as 16 months.

-Accredited BSN programs must provide a minimum number of clinical hours, which may be up to 800 hours.
+• Skills Learned: Accredited BSN programs must include a specific number of clinical hours, up to 800 hours.
 Students learn patient care, such as taking blood pressure, changing a dressing, or starting an intravenous line.
 They also learn leadership, critical thinking skills, public health, cultural awareness, and administration.

 Wound Care Nurse Licensure and Certification